Welcome to the Health Information Exchange Gateway

 Declaration of Readiness for Meaningful Use Stage 3

 Note: In 2018, the Centers for Medicare & Medicaid Services (CMS) has renamed the EHR Incentive Program to the Promoting Interoperability (PI) Program.
 For historical purposes, the Promoting Interoperability objectives and measures will continue to be referred to as Meaningful Use (MU) objectives and measures in this website.

 California Immunization Registry

-The California Immunization Registry (CAIR2) is declaring its readiness to meet the Stage 3 Meaningful Use Immunization Measure for early adopters of Stage 3 Meaningful Use in 2017.
+The California Immunization Registry (CAIR2) is declaring its readiness to meet the Stage 3 Meaningful Use Immunization Measure.
 CAIR2 will be able to meet the 2015 Edition CEHRT criteria, including:

 - The ability to respond to bidirectional queries (QBP/RSP)

 CAIR2 Submitters seeking to meet the Stage 3 Meaningful Use Immunization Measure will be required to complete the online CAIR2 Bidirectional Interest/Readiness Survey.
 Visit California Immunization Registry for the survey.
 Interested sites should continue to submit immunization messages to CAIR2.

 CalREDIE previously declared readiness to meet the Stage 3 Meaningful Use Electronic Lab Reporting (ELR) Measure.
 CalREDIE meets the 2015 Edition CEHRT criteria.
 As noted in the CDC document, there are no changes for ELR between 2014 and 2015 Edition CEHRT.